auburus/auburus.netlify.app/content/blog/asyncio-pool-in-python.md

 ```

 This code, at an average of 0.5s per repo, takes almost a minute for 100 repositories!
-When that reaches several minutes, it becomes time to start processing things concurrently, and luckly python's asyncIO module
-fits this use case perfectly.
+We can obviously do better than that, even with python and the GIL.

-My first attempt at this was just plain wrong, but it was based on the idea that I should be able to
+My first attempt at this was just plain **wrong**, but it was based on the idea that I should be able to
-create all the tasks and `asyncio.gather` them, and in theory that would just run things concurrently (GIL permitting).
+create all the tasks and `asyncio.gather` them, and in theory that would just run things concurrently.

 ```python
 import asyncio